 Do note that:

-During the course of prosecution, the applicant needs to inform the Indian Patent Office regularly about the status of patent applications referring to the same invention filed in other countries/jurisdictions.
-Applicants must provide details of corresponding applications within six months of filing in India and failure to do so can result in the application being refused or invalidation/revocation of any granted patent as set out in Section 8(1) of The Patents Act, 1970.
+During prosecution, the applicant needs to inform the Indian Patent Office regularly about the status of patent applications corresponding to the same invention filed in other countries/jurisdictions.
+Applicants must provide details of corresponding applications within six months of filing in India and failure to do so can result in the application being refused or lead to invalidation/revocation of any granted patent as set out in Section 8(1) of The Patents Act, 1970.

-When a biological material is described in the specification and when such material is not available to the public and cannot be described adequately as per the provisions of the Act, such material shall be deposited in order to make the application complete.
+When biological material is described in the specification and when such material is not available to the public and cannot be described as per the provisions of the Act, such material shall be deposited to make the application complete.
 The deposit shall be made with the International Depository Authorities under the Budapest Treaty.

-Applicant must respond to First Examination Report (FER) within SIX months, and the application must be put in order for grant within TWELVE months of the FER.
-First Examination Report also requires applicant to provide Indian Patent Office with copies of granted patents and the respective claims as well as latest office actions of corresponding applications pending at other jurisdictions, as set out in Section 8(2).
-Non-compliance of this requirement is a ground for revocation.
+Applicant must respond to First Examination Report (FER) within SIX months, and the application must be put for a grant within TWELVE months of the FER.
+First Examination Report also requires applicants to provide Indian Patent Office with copies of granted patents and the respective claims as well as the latest office actions of corresponding applications pending at other jurisdictions, as set out in Section 8(2).
+Non-compliance with this requirement is a ground for revocation.

-After the grant of a patent in India, in addition to payment of annual renewal fee, the applicant must file an annual STATEMENTS of WORKING of PATENT in India.
+After the grant of a patent in India, in addition to payment of the annual renewal fee, the applicant must file an annual STATEMENT of WORKING of PATENT in India.

 India Patent Office Filing fee:

 |Each additional claim over 10||06||14||28|

 Do note that the above table shows the actual official fee payable to the Patent Office, attorney fee would be additional.